No longer the preserve of the whiz kid or hacker, VPNs are becoming more and more commonplace around the world.

 ExpressVPN’s apps are also well-featured, with a selection of protocols available and a very clean layout.
 Generally speaking, it's virtually as straightforward to operate Express on your mobile or tablet as it is on your desktop.

 And the latter is where NordVPN’s apps falter – upon opening the app, we’re faced with an odd map-based location picker.
 While there’s a list of servers available if you search for it, the initial layout is awkward.
+Not a disaster by any means, but a design tweak we definitely think would be worthwhile.

 ExpressVPN vs NordVPN: Support